dustming/basinmaker/README.md

 </figure>

 # Documentation
+The BasinMaker is developed within python3 environment and using several basic raster and vector functions in QGIS and GRASS GIS.
+The list of functions from GRASS and QGIS and have been used by BasinMaker can be found in here [https://github.com/dustming/RoutingTool/wiki/Installation-of-the-toolbox]

-The installation of the toolbox can be found in here The application procedure with provided example dataset can be found in here
+The installation of the toolbox can be found in here [https://github.com/dustming/RoutingTool/wiki/Application-procedure-for-watershed-delieation-with-lakes]

+The application procedure to delineate a lake river routing structure from DEM can be found in here [https://github.com/dustming/RoutingTool/wiki/Application-procedure-for-watershed-delieation-with-lakes]

+The application procedure to simplify an existing routing network can be found in here [https://github.com/dustming/RoutingTool/wiki/Application-procedure-for-post-processing-tools]

 # Citation
 Han, M., Mai, J., Tolson, B. A., Craig, J. R., Gaborit, Ã‰., Liu, H., and Lee, K. (2020a): Subwatershed-based lake and river routing products for hydrologic and land surface models applied over Canada, Canadian Water Resources Journal, 0, 1-15. (publication [https://www.tandfonline.com/doi/ref/10.1080/07011784.2020.1772116?scroll=top])